Skip to Content

 Serving Suggestions

-I’ve served my roasted hake with pourgouri (bulgur pilaf with rice vermicelli) in these pictures.
-The sharp and notes of the capers contrast the bulgur pilaf well and the tomatoes tie the two dishes together.
+I've served my roasted hake with pourgouri (bulgur pilaf with rice vermicelli) in these pictures.
+The sharp notes of the capers contrast well with the bulgur pilaf, and the tomatoes tie the two dishes together.

-My choice of pourgouri goes down the almost “chewy” texture route but crisp works wonderfully well too.
+My choice of porgy goes down the almost "chewy" texture route, but crisp works wonderfully well too.

 Crispy potatoes are a great addition, something like my roasted crushed new potatoes or Parmentier potatoes would work perfectly.

-If you wanted some greens you could go with a dish that I use all of the time, roasted tenderstem broccoli, but the almond addition in my green beans amandine would be stunning with this dish.
+If you wanted some greens, you could go with a dish that I use all of the time, roasted tenderstem broccoli, but the almond addition in my green beans amandine would be stunning with this recipe.

 Overhead oven roasted hake with cherry tomatoes and capers served with pourgouri.